Entropic convergence and the linearized limit for the Boltzmann equation with external force: Notion and preliminaries

-These conditions on the force field are minimal requirements so that it is possible to define renormalized solutions of (\ref{vb1}).
-We will, however, further restrict the range of applicability of force fields: \begin{itemize} \item we assume $\text{div}_v F = 0$ so that the local conservation of mass is verified; \item we assume $F \cdot v = 0$ so that the global Maxwellian $M(v)$ is an equilibrium state of (\ref{vb1}).
-Also, this assumption is crucial because it simultaneously helps simplify the linearized Boltzmann equation. \end{itemize}
+These force field conditions are the very minimum needed to define renormalized solutions of (\ref{vb1}) (see Definition \ref{renorm} below).
+Nevertheless, the range of applicability of force fields will be further restricted as follows: \begin{itemize} \item we assume $\tu{div}_v F = 0\,,$ mainly for the purpose of verifying the local conservation of mass, and so that the Boltzmann's $H$ theorem holds as in Proposition \ref{Hthm};

+\item we assume $F \cdot v = 0\,,$ in order for the global Maxwellian $M(v)$ to be an equilibrium state of (\ref{vb1}).
+In our paper, this assumption is also crucial for simplifying the linearized Boltzmann equation to an expected form (Lemma \ref{linearizee}). \end{itemize}